A search for super-imposed oscillations to the primordial power spectrum in Planck and SPT-3G 2018 data: Results

 \section{Results}

 Results for $Planck$, SPT-3G and the baseline combination of $Planck$ and SPT-3G data are presented in Table \ref{results_table}.

 We first discuss the results obtained for the undamped templates as given in Eqs.~\ref{eq:undamped-lin},~\ref{eq:undamped-log}.
-We find a very good agreement with the results in \cite{Planck:2018inf} when using $Planck$ 2018 unbinned data and nuisance/foreground parameters fixed to the power lawbestfits.
-The joint regions we obtain in Fig. \ref{fig:P18TP_2D} are quite similar in shape to those Ref. \cite{Planck:2018inf}, but broader because we use a binned likelihood and the nuisance/foreground parameters are allowed to vary.
+We find a very good agreement with the results in \cite{Planck:2018inf} when using $Planck$ 2018 unbinned data and nuisance/foreground parameters fixed to the power law bestfits.
+The joint regions we obtain in Fig. \ref{fig:P18TP_2D} are quite similar in shape to those in Ref. \cite{Planck:2018inf}, but broader because we use a binned likelihood and the nuisance/foreground parameters are allowed to vary.
 Linear and logarithmic undamped templates lead to an improvement $\Delta \chi^2_\mathrm{P18} \sim - 11.8$ and $\sim - 9.3$, respectively, compatible with previous results \cite{Planck:2018inf,Braglia:2021rej}.

 With SPT-3G 2018 and the $Planck$ prior on $\tau$, we find a prominent peak in the posterior for $\log_{10}\omega \sim 1.5$ with $\Delta \chi^2_\mathrm{SPT} \sim - 12.0$ for logarithmic oscillations, whereas we find a smaller improvement in the fit for linear oscillations, always compared to power-law power spectrum.
-For SPT3G data, we find that a contribution to this improvement comes from fitting logarithmic oscillations in the range $1000 \lesssim \ell \lesssim 2000$.
+For SPT-3G data, we find that a contribution to this improvement comes from fitting logarithmic oscillations in the range $1000 \lesssim \ell \lesssim 2000$.

 For these global oscillation models, the posteriors peak at different frequency for $Planck$ and SPT-3G 2018 data.
 For the $Planck$ + SPT3G data set, we find a $\chi^2_\mathrm{P18+SPT} \sim - 12 \, (-14.3) $ for linear (logarithmic) undamped oscillations.
-As is clear from Fig.~\ref{fig:undamped_tri}, this combined $Planck$ + SPT-3G data set constrains the amplitude of these oscillations in a tighter way compared to the individual data sets.
-We obtain $\alpha \lesssim 0.031 $ ($\alpha \lesssim 0.023$) at 95 \% CL from $Planck$ plus SPT-3G for linear (logarithmic) oscillations, which improve on the corresponding $Planck$ 95 \% CL constraint $\alpha \lesssim 0.036 $ ($\alpha \lesssim 0.031 $).
-None of the two models are statistically preferred over the power law model for any data set considered.
+As is clear from Fig.~\ref{fig:undamped_2D}, this combined $Planck$ + SPT-3G data set constrains the amplitude of these oscillations in a tighter way compared to the individual data sets.
+We obtain $\alpha \lesssim 0.031 $ ($\alpha \lesssim 0.023$) at 95 \% CL from $Planck$ plus SPT-3G for linear (logarithmic) oscillations, which improve on the corresponding $Planck$ 95 \% CL constraint $\alpha \lesssim 0.036 $ ($\alpha \lesssim 0.031 $). {When the amplitude for superimposed linear oscillations is allowed to vary as a power-law in $k$ as in \cite{Jackson:2013vka} we find that the SPT-3G data are effective in constraining $n_\mathrm{lin}$, see Fig. \ref{fig:undampedtilted_2D}.
+In particular, we obtain $n_\mathrm{lin} = 0.38 \pm 0.30 $ at 68 \% CL with $Planck$ combined with SPT-3G data, whereas we do not find any meaningful constraint when the two datasets are considered separately.} None of {these three} models are statistically preferred over the power law model for any data set considered.